How to Get a UPS Refund for Late Delivery

 About the UPS Guaranteed Service Refund

+UPS offers a Service Guarantee that promises on-time delivery for many of its services, including UPS Ground, UPS Next Day Air, and UPS 2nd Day Air.
 In order to maintain its reputation, UPS offers a Service Guarantee to its senders.
-They will refund the entire shipping cost of any parcel with a delay of as little as 60 seconds.
+If a UPS package arrives later than the promised time commitment, customers are eligible for a full refund of the shipping cost—even if the delivery is late by just 60 seconds.
 While this process isn’t technically difficult, it can be very time-consuming for companies doing a lot of shipping.

-To receive a UPS refund, the sender must file a claim within 15 days of the originally intended delivery date.
+To receive a UPS refund, the sender must file a claim within strict deadlines—typically within 15 calendar days after the scheduled delivery date.
 That means you need to stay on top of shipping invoices to ensure you’re not being charged unfairly.
 As soon as a delayed delivery is brought to your attention, follow this guide to make a claim as soon as possible.
+In addition to late deliveries, billing errors can also be grounds for a refund under UPS’s policy.

 The UPS Service Guarantee and COVID-19